-- 1.200.2.A Payers shall submit complete and accurate eligibility data files, medical claims data files, pharmacy claims data files, dental claims data files, alternative payment model data files, control total files, APM contract supplement files, prescription drug rebate data files, PBM contract files, prescription drug affordability board information files, pharmacy value based purchasing contract files and provider files to the APCD pursuant to the submission guide.
+1.200.2.A Payers shall submit complete and accurate eligibility data files, medical and pharmacy claims data files and provider files to the APCD pursuant to the submission guide.
 The administrator may amend the submission guide and shall provide notice of the revisions to payers.
-Any revision to the submission guide will be effective only when incorporated into this rule and issued in compliance with the requirements of C.R.S. § 24-4-103 (12.5).
-Reports submitted 120 days following the effective date of the revision of this rule and the submission guide shall follow the revised submission guide. - 1.200.2.B.
-A private health care payer subject to the provisions of ERISA is not required under this rule to submit claims data to the APCD but may continue to submit claims data or elect to submit claims data at any time in accordance with the procedures described in Sections 1.200.2.A and 1.200.3.
+Any revision to the submission guide will be effective only when incorporated into this rule and issued in compliance with the requirements of C.R.S. § 24-4-103(12.5).
+Reports submitted 120 days following the effective date of the revision of this rule and the submission guide shall follow the revised submission guide.